MechimCook/movie-finder/README.md

 View example app [Here](https://brave-pare-5d73cd.netlify.app).

 ## To start

 #### run
 ### `cd movie-finder`
 #### then
 ### `npm start`

 ## Overview

 Movie finder uses the TMDB API to search movies by title.
 After searching a movie you will get a paginated list of movies.
 You can select a movie to view more details on said movie.
-This details page will display all relevent information availiable from the TMDB API.
-This includes if availiable, recommended movies which you can select to see additional indormation.
+This details page will display all relevant information available from the TMDB API.
+This includes if available, recommended movies which you can select to see additional information.

+## Potential Future Features

+* Allow to search people and tv shows by swapping movie search button with drop down.
+* Allow users to see details on cast and crew including movies they worked on.
+* Current movies out now
+* Current popularity charts
+* Add filters to search
+* Rate movies

 ## Available Scripts